martinopertti/martinopertti.github.io/index.md

 <div style="text-align: justify">

 Welcome!
-My Name is Martín Opertti and I am a Political Science PhD Student at Duke university.
+My Name is Martín Opertti and I am a Political Science PhD Student at Duke University.
 Previously, I worked as a Research Assistant and Instructor at the <a href="https://umad.cienciassociales.edu.uy/">Methods and Data Access Unit</a> (FCS-UdelaR) and as a data scientist at <a href="https://verasight.io/">Verasight</a>.
 My work appears in publications such as Journal of Elections, Public Opinion and Parties and the Revista Latinoamericana de Opinión Pública and I am co-author of the book <a href="https://twittarquia.weebly.com/">Twittarquia, la política de las redes en Uruguay</a>. </div>  <br>

 <div style="text-align: justify">